 What is an average implant size?

 While it depends on the patient, average implant sizes commonly run in the 325-425 cc range, which gives a proportional look for the average-frame patient.
-The smallest implants we typically use are in the 180-250 cc range, while the largest have been in excess of 1 liter.
+The smallest implants we typically see are in the 180-250 cc range, while the largest have been in excess of 1 liter.

 Should I bring photos of what I like to the consultation?

 Many patients do – and these are a good starting place to discuss what your preferences are for breast shape and size.
 Think about the results you like, but also the ones you don’t care for.
 It’s often convenient to have these loaded on your smartphone.
 Dr. Fiala will discuss with you the best strategies to achieve your desired size and shape, based on your preferences.

 How is the breast augmentation procedure performed?

 Dr. Fiala performs breast augmentation is performed in our on-site AAAASF-certified, hospital-grade operating room, under general anesthesia.
 The anesthesia is provided by one of our board-certified MD anesthesiologists, for optimal safety.
 The selected breast implant is carefully inserted behind the breast and pectoral muscles, in a precisely-tailored tissue pocket, using the Keller funnel and “no-touch” technique.
 Dr. Fiala usually prefers the “dual plane” method, which has proven benefits of safety, effectiveness, and a very natural-looking result.
 The incision is typically placed in the crease area beneath the breast, also known as the “inframammary incision”.